U.S. flag

 Clinical Description

-Craniofacial features include triangular face, deep-set eyes, short philtrum, wide mouth with a thin vermilion border of the upper lip, long nose with a narrow bridge, broad base, broad tip, and low-hanging columella, and low-set ears.
+Craniofacial features.
+SRCAP-FHS is frequently recognized in early childhood because of the characteristic facial features including triangular face, deep-set eyes, short philtrum, wide mouth with thin vermilion of the upper lip, long nose with narrow bridge, broad base, broad tip, and low-hanging columella, and low-set ears (see Figure 1).
+The craniofacial features become more pronounced with age, especially the length of the nose and the width of the nasal tip.

 Puberty.
 Early puberty has been reported; data are insufficient to determine the incidence in either sex.